NDAK24003U Advanced Topics in Deep Learning (ATDL)

 Type of assessment details

-Continuous assessment of 3-4 written assignments.
+Continuous assessment of three written assignments and group presentations.
 All assignments must be passed.
-The final grade is based on an overall assessment.
+The final grade is based on an overall assessment of the assignments and presentations.

 Aid